 SFDS Parish School, which reached a high of 1,378 students in 1953, is now independent of the parish, though still run by IHM Sisters, and sharing a close relationship.
 Across the street on Farragut Terrrace, St. Lucy School for the Blind was established at our parish in 1955 in response to archdiocesan needs, and shared a close bond with the Parish School for many years; today, the IHM Literacy Center, for teaching English as a second language, occupies the former St. Lucy property.
 Star Harbor senior center, established by the parish in 1967, now operates under the authority of the archdiocese.

 Our parish continues in its diversity.
-The Vietnamese congregation, which became a part of our parish in 1975 with an influx of immigrants at the end of the Vietnam War, recently celebrated their fortieth anniversary here.
-In 2002, Most Blessed Sacrament Parish, at 56th and Chester, merged with de Sales to form SFDS United by the Most Blessed Sacrament (our present freestanding altar was brought from MBS when the building closed).
+A Vietnamese congregation was part of our parish from 1975 to 2018.
+In 2007 Most Blessed Sacrament Parish, at 56th and Chester, merged with de Sales to form SFDS United by the Most Blessed Sacrament (our present freestanding altar was brought from MBS when the building closed).
 In 2013, a Spanish Mass was added to the weekly schedule, bringing a vibrant new group to our parish.

 Music has always been important to de Sales.
 The first all-male choir was established in 1911.
 From 1921 through the mid-1960s, a Boy Choir of over 100 choristers sang a large repertoire of classical music at High Mass, and made several recordings with the Philadelphia Orchestra.
 The choir disbanded in the late 1960s during the folk music era.
 Organist Bruce Shulz arrived in 1969 to renew the music program.
 The present mixed and diverse choir, with its eclectic repertoire, has sung at the White House, as well as at Bartram’s Garden, Phillies games, and other venues.
 The Philadelphia Orchestra recorded Saint Saens Symphony No. 3 in the church, using the historic Haskell organ, in 1980.